Criteria for applications

 Who can apply?

-In order to get a grant, your organisation must be incorporated (e.g. under the Incorporated Societies Act or Charitable Trusts Act).
+In order to successfully obtain a grant, your organisation must be incorporated (e.g. under the Incorporated Societies Act, Charitable Trusts Act or other legislation).
 It must also have Charities Commission registration or an IRD income tax exemption (e.g. for sports bodies as a body promoting amateur games and sports).